derickson2402/Engr100-Solar-Tracker/README.md

 # Engr100-Solar-Tracker

 Final solar tracker project for Engr 100.
 This program powers an Arduino to angle a solar panel towards a moving light source.
-The system uses 4 photoresistors and 2 servo motors, and can output diagnostic and periodic usage data over USB or Bluetooth serial.
+The system uses 4 photoresistors and 2 servo motors, and can output diagnostic and ambient environment data over USB or Bluetooth serial.

 ## Axis Alignment